paulRaySupan3/kamuti-store/README.md

 # kamuti-store
-a modified version of Chris Dixon's tech store project
+a modified version of Chris Dixon's (Bootstrap-Powered) Gourmet Burgers :)